 So how are you doing on those goals, plans and intentions to change?

 What is your definition of progress?

-Having 20/20 vision means that we have done the work to see the connections to what we have decided to change and where we are going with our dreams this year.
-We have spent the time to map out the year so that we can make some actual progress towards those dreams, instead of letting fears and excuses stall our journey.
+Having 20/20 vision means that you have done the work to see the connections to what you have decided to change and where you are going with your dreams in this new year.
+You have spent the time to map out the new year so that you can make some actual progress towards those dreams, instead of letting fears and excuses stall your journey.

 “Maybe the journey isn’t so much about becoming anything.
 Maybe it’s about unbecoming everything that isn’t really you, so you can be who you were meant to be in the first place” – Unknown